weina1117/weina1117.github.io/_posts/2016-12-8-CSAPP-Chapter3.md

 How does gcc command turn the source code into exacutable code?
 * first, the C preprocessor expands the source code and macros
 * second, the compiler generates assembly code files, names p1.s and p2.s
-* next, the compiler converts the assembly coded into binary files, names p1.o and p2.o this is just object-code files that are not yet filled in the addresses of glabla values
+* next, the compiler converts the assembly coded into binary files that we cann't viewed directly, names p1.o and p2.o this is just object-code files that are not yet filled in the addresses of glabla values
 * finally, merge these above two files with code implementing library functions and generates the final fle p that is exacutable